debomatic/debomatic/docs/index.rst

 ...........

-These options are not mandatory, Deb-o-Matic will check whether they are defined in the configuration file before trying to use related features.
+These options are not mandatory, Deb-o-Matic will check whether they are defined in the configuration file before trying to use these features.
 Also, Deb-o-Matic needs to be restarted to pick any change to one of these options.

 ``gnupg`` package is required for these options to be effective.

 * ``gpg``

- This option indicates whether to enable signature checking support or not.
+ This option indicates whether to enable signature checking support, or not.
 If enabled, Deb-o-Matic will delete unsigned files and files with signatures not available in its keyring.